educanjr/ConwayGameOfLife/Architecture.md

 - **Security and Validation**: Provides a place to manage validation and security checks specific to the API layer.

 ### Scalability of Data Mapping
-As the project grows, maintaining all mappings within a single file (such as the `DataConverters` class) can become challenging due to increased complexity and reduced readability.
+As the project grows, maintaining all mappings within a single file (such as the `DataConverters` class) could become challenging due to increased complexity and reduced readability.
 A recommended approach would be to adopt a structured strategy, such as creating individual mapper classes or profiles for each domain entity or operation.

 #### Example Recommendation:
 ```csharp